gallenc/com619-devops1/session7/README.md

 ```

 ## New deploy mechanisms
-In both the example projects, the pom has changed to alllow cargo to pick up properties from a properties file.
+In both the example projects, the pom has changed to allow cargo to pick up properties from a properties file.

 You need to copy `deploy.properties.template` to `deploy.properties`  and change the values to match your site.